HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/skill-settings.md

 ## Using settings in your Skill

-Once settings have been defined using a `settingsmeta` file, they will be presented to the user on their personal [Skill Settings page](https://home.mycroft.ai/skills).
+Once settings have been defined using a `settingsmeta` file, they will be presented to the user on their personal [Skill Settings page](https://home.chatterbox.ai/skills).

-When settings are fetched from the Mycroft server, they are saved into a `settings.json` file.
+When settings are fetched from the Chatterbox server, they are saved into a `settings.json` file.
 This file is automatically created when a Skill is loaded even if the Skill does not have any settings.
 Your Skill then accesses the settings from this file.
-Nowadays the file is located in the Skill's XDG\_CONFIG\_DIR \(usually `~/config/mycroft/skills/<skillname>`\), however if a `settings.json` file already exists in the Skill's root directory \(the deprecated location\) that location is used for compatibility.
+Nowadays the file is located in the Skill's XDG\_CONFIG\_DIR \(usually `~/config/chatterbox/skills/<skillname>`\), however if a `settings.json` file already exists in the Skill's root directory \(the deprecated location\) that location is used for compatibility.

 ### Reading settings

-Skill settings are available on the MycroftSkill class and inherit from a Python Dict.
+Skill settings are available on the ChatterboxSkill class and inherit from a Python Dict.
 This means that you can use it just like you would any other Python dictionary.

 To access the `show_time` variable from our example above we would use the `Dict.get` method: